pmfarley/SNO-AzureStackHCI/SNO-AzureStackHCI.md

-# Single Node OpenShift on Azure Stack HCI
+# Single Node OpenShift on HPE GreenLake for Azure Stack HCI
-Within this blog, I will provide the process for installing Single Node OpenShift (SNO) onto Azure Stack HCI, using the OpenShift Assisted-Installer.
+Within this blog, I will provide the process for installing Single Node OpenShift (SNO) onto HPE GreenLake for Azure Stack HCI, using the OpenShift Assisted-Installer.
 The combination of Single Node OpenShift running on a Azure Stack HCI provides a suitable platform for running edge and hybrid cloud workloads.

 ## **SINGLE NODE OPENSHIFT REQUIREMENTS:**